-The focus of the Bailey laboratory will be accessing chemical transformations through biological means, both through engineering enzymes as biocatalysts as well as the organisms that host engineered biosynthetic pathways.
-Specifically, we seek to apply natural product biosynthetic enzymes, primarily polyketide synthases (PKSs), to generate valuable molecules such pharmaceuticals, pharmaceutical intermediates, commodity chemicals, and specialty chemicals.
-PKSs are multi-domain enzymatic megasynthases that undergo sequential decarboxylative condensations followed by reductive processing.
-Because of their modular nature, PKSs can generate endless variations of metabolites that differ by the degree of branching and reduction of the carbon scaffold.
-The interdisciplinary research in my group will harness intellectual approaches from physical organic chemistry and enzymology to tune the biocatalytic transformations.
-It will also apply metabolic engineering to create strains to produce these chemicals.
+The focus of the Bailey laboratory is to access chemical transformations through biological means, both through engineering enzymes as biocatalysts as well as the organisms that host engineered biosynthetic pathways.
+Specifically, we seek to apply natural product biosynthetic enzymes, primarily polyketide synthases (PKSs) and non-ribosomal peptide synthetases (NRPSs), to generate valuable molecules such pharmaceuticals, pharmaceutical intermediates, commodity chemicals, and specialty chemicals.
+PKSs and NRPSs are multi-domain enzymatic megasynthases that undergo sequential decarboxylative condensations followed by reductive processing.
+Because of their modular nature, PKSs and NRPSs can generate endless variations of metabolites that differ by the degree of branching and reduction of the carbon scaffold.
+The interdisciplinary research in my group harnesses intellectual approaches from physical organic chemistry and enzymology to tune biocatalytic transformations.
+It also applies metabolic engineering to create strains to produce these chemicals.

 Constance Bailey began her academic career at Reed College, where she pursued research in natural products biochemistry as well as organic synthesis.
 Under the mentorship of Prof. Adrian Keatinge-Clay at UT Austin, her doctoral research focused on the biocatalytic applications of polyketide synthase enzymes.
 Following her Ph.D. she was an NIH Postdoctoral Fellow in the laboratory of Prof. Jay Keasling at UC Berkeley and Lawrence Berkeley National Laboratory, focusing on developing synthetic biology applications of polyketide synthases as a "plug and play" platform to generate a range of valuable chemicals.